ihoon9203/INL-Resilience/docs/developer-guides/CONTRIBUTING.md

 - Install latest version of npm with `npm install -g npm@latest`
 - Git clone the repository, cd into backend directory, and run `npm install` to install node modules.
 - Install `forever` with `npm -g install forever`
+- Change directory to the `resilience-indicator-backend` directory.
-- Ensure you can run it with `npm run run-prod` (install any missing modules)
+- Ensure you can run it with `npm run run-prod`.
+Install any missing modules.
+Then stop the process.
-- Then run `forever start -c "node src/server.js" .` to start the server and keep it running forever
+- Then run `forever start -c "node src/server.js" .` to start the server and keep it running forever.
 - Then map port 80 to port 8000 so that we access our app at the default http port: `sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-ports 8000`
 - Ensure you add an inbound rule that allows http traffic to the new ec2 instance security group.

-7. Otherwise, ssh to the pre-existing ec2 instance, pull the new release changes with git, stop existing process and kick off the new one.
+7. If using a pre-existing instance: ssh to the pre-existing ec2 instance, pull the new release changes with git from the `release` branch.
+- Stop the existing processes.
+You will need to stop the forever monitor process first and then kill the node process.
+You can discover the pids with `ps aux | grep node`.
+Then you can use `kill <pid_forever> <pid_node>`.
+- Ensure the iptables preroute is stil in tact with `sudo iptables -t nat -L -n -v`
+- Kick off the new process with the new release code using `forever start -c "node src/server.js" .` from the `resilience-indicator-backend` directory.
 8. Don't forget to commit upstream to the main branch the version bumps that were made during the release.
 You can remove the build directory when pushing to main. **Do not forget to remove any secrets before committing**.